 It matters.
 It’s the cultural foundation that lets you attract, retain and energize the best people.
 Reduce the cost of customer acquisition.
 Manage less, scale smoothly and recover faster.
 Assess organic growth and acquisition opportunities.
 Even earn a premium valuation.

 Brad is Executive in Residence at Duke University’s Innovation & Entrepreneurship Initiative, where he teaches “Customer Empathy & Brand Experience Design."

 He has helped over fifty DTC, CPG and B2B brands accelerate their growth.
 Through that, he has seen the power of purpose – both when it’s working and when it’s missing.

 He founded Cubist Martini to leverage that knowledge and the experience he gained as CEO of three advertising agencies celebrated for creative effectiveness, including McKinney and Leo Burnett USA.

 With a degree in anthropology and an MBA in finance, Brad is a lifelong student of the relationship between culture and business.
 As a former D1 varsity athlete and competitive masters rower, he understands how to drive alignment around shared goals.

 Brad discovered his purpose in high school when he accompanied a group of at-risk inner city Chicago teens to the Canadian Boundary Waters Wilderness Area to experience a world they otherwise never could have imagined.

-Something about those words permanently rewired Brad’s view of the world.
+Those words permanently rewired Brad’s view of the world.
 And taught him how much words matter.

-All because of a modernist cocktail.
+All because of a modernist cocktail!